xiahan4956/Auto_Claude_100k/README.md

 # Thanks
-Thank [LostAbaddon/AutoClaude](https://github.com/LostAbaddon/AutoClaude),I use your code to change autogpt 0.3.1.Your code very help me.
+Thank you  [LostAbaddon/AutoClaude](https://github.com/LostAbaddon/AutoClaude).
+I use your code to change autogpt 0.3.1.Your code was very helpful to me.